Liqing-Li/Personal-Website/content/home/activity.md

 University of Illinois 2019

 **Abstract Reviewer**
-Association of Environmental and Resource Economists (AERE) Annual Summer Meeting (2018)
+Agricultural and Applied Economics Association (AAEA) Annual Summer Meeting (2018)

 **Secretary of Graduate Student Organization** Department of Agricultural and Consumer Economics, University of Illinois (2017 - 2018)